 the form of a servant, being born in the likeness of men.
 And being found in human form he humbled himself and became obedient unto death, even death on a cross.
 (Philippians 2:7-8)

 Out of love, God came to reunite humanity with himself by means of the Cross.
 This is why the couple being crowned with the Cross is central to the wedding ceremony.
-The Cross of Jesus Christ is the only model we have for understanding and achieving a true Christian marriage.
+The Cross of Jesus Christ – martyrdom – is the only model we have for understanding and achieving a true Christian marriage.
+This is why the Church, traditionally, has always “crowned” her martyrs.
+Martyrdom is the ultimate expression of sacrificial love, and something to which all Christians, and uniquely, married Christians, are called.